RedeemedSpoon/Sanitize/README.md

 ## Zenify: Craft Your Ideal Browsing Experience

 Feeling bombarded by online clutter and distractions?
 Does the internet, once a treasure trove of information, now seem more like a battlefield for attention and buzzwords?
-Well, we might have something very intresting for you.
+Well, we might have something very interesting for you.

 [Zenify](https://redeemedspoon.github.io/Zenify/) is a browser extension built with a simple philosophy: **give you the power to customize your browsing experience**.
 We believe in distraction-free focus and privacy.
 With Zenify, you can transform the chaotic web into a streamlined environment that prioritizes your needs and boosts your productivity.